-The Vakalo Art and Design College has been offering programmes of studies in design, validated by the University of Derby since 1996.
-In operating and developing a higher education programme of studies in design the Vakalo College is responding to an evident need in the contemporary world of constant communication, mass consumption and technological development, as well resource depletion, climate change and social an economic instability which also call for dissemination of information and the development of innovative products and services.
+The Vakalo Art and Design College was founded in 1958, and has been offering programmes of studies in design, validated by the University of Derby since 1996.
+In operating and developing a higher education programme of studies in design the Vakalo College is responding to an evident and growing need for design services that arises in the contemporary world of constant communication, mass consumption and technological development, as well as of resource depletion, climate change and social and economic instability which equally call for dissemination of information and the development of innovative products and services.

-In the local context the Vakalo College developed in tandem with design consciousness in Greece, and in many respects it could be said that the College itself was instrumental in the development and 'raising' of this consciousness in the last half century.
-Furthermore, design culture has been expanding very rapidly in Greek society since the 1990s when the country was all the more participating in global development - and it is in that period that the Vakalo sought an international partnership.
-Despite the severe economic crisis that has been with us for best part of the last decade, design awareness is not lost - on the contrary design in terms of innovation and creativity may be in greater demand both in the fields of visual communication, web design and mobile apps, as well as the design (especially the redesign) of private and/or public spaces.
+In the local context the Vakalo College developed in tandem with design consciousness in Greece, and in many respects, it could be said that the College itself was instrumental in the development and 'raising' of this consciousness in the last half century.
+Furthermore, design culture has been expanding very rapidly in Greek society since the 1990s when the country was all the more participating in global development - and it is in that period that the Vakalo sought an international partnership, which developed very successfully in the ensuing years and has already passed the quarter century mark virtually problem-free.
+Despite the severe economic crisis that has been with us for best part of the last decade, design awareness has not abated - on the contrary, design in terms of innovation and creativity may be in greater demand both in the fields of visual communication, web design and mobile apps, as well as the design (especially the redesign) of private and/or public spaces.
+Further, the conditions of the current pandemic, which has caused further insecurity and made planning with any degree of certainty near impossible, has nonetheless increased demand for innovative communication design, strengthening also the need to rethink the design of spaces, real and virtual, as large parts of human/social activity is all the more taking place online.